PhoenixTales/wiki.gothicarchive.org/characters.md

 - `Here, take this healing potion.
 If you join the cult you'll get even more of it.`
 - `We take good care of our people, here in the old camp there is only oppression`

+## Ramirez
+- character only known from a single mention in 0.56 alpha
+- he apparently teached something to the player character in the past
+- we only know that NPC had to be seriously threatened before saying these sentences
+  - `PLAYER: Spit it out, you idiot!
+Speak up, or...
+Do you want to die?`
+  - `NPC: Please don't hurt me.
+I don't want to die yet.
+Spare me.
+I am a worm.`
+  - `NPC: Holy ground, Highlander!
+Remember what Ramirez taught you.`
+- original German text:
+  - `PC: Spuck's aus, Du Wicht !
+Rede schon, oder ...
+Willst du sterben ?`
+  - `NPC: Bitte, tue mir nichts.
+Ich will noch nicht sterben.
+Verschone mich.
+Ich bin ein Wurm.`
+  - `NPC: Heiliger Boden, Highlander !
+Erinnert Euch, was Ramirez Euch gelehrt hat.`

 ## Rhobar II
 - `everything that his troops could not hold was razed to the ground`
 - `During the long years of his reign he was able to defeat all foes of his realm.
 All except (...) the orcs`